Breathalyzer Test Results Denver County, Colorado

 You and your Colorado DUI lawyer have the right to review the calibration records for the machine that was used in your case.
 An experienced Colorado DUI/DWAI attorney can help in determining if a defense can be made on the basis of poor calibration, untimely maintenance, inaccurate operation, or even falsified certificates.

-If your BAC result is above the legal limit, or you are facing charges for a DUI refusal and want the case dismissed, the O’Malley and Sawyer attorneys are well versed at looking into every possibility that may help you win your case.
+If your BAC result is above the legal limit, or you are facing charges for a DUI refusal and want the case dismissed, the Sawyer Legal Group attorneys are well versed at looking into every possibility that may help you win your case.
 Contact us today at 303-731-0719 for a free initial consultation.
 Together, we can protect your future.